|1 Crore+ students have signed up on EduRev. Have you?|

 Q 6.
 Define the process of fermentation and its application.

+Ans.
 Fermentation is the process of food processing in which sugar is converted into alcohol by the action of microorganisms.
 This process is used to produce alcoholic beverages such as wine, beer, and cider.
-For this purpose, yeast is grown on natural sugars present in grains like barley, wheat, rice, crushed fruit juices etc.
+For this purpose, yeast is grown on natural sugars present in grains like barley, wheat, rice, crushed fruit juices, etc.

 Q 7.
-How antibiotics are related to microorganisms?
+How are antibiotics related to microorganisms?

 Q 8.
 Why vaccines are important?